drshahizan/AI-Innovation/exercise/exer2/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Dummy dataset
-You are required to produce dummy data for Indonesian residents.
-The amount of data that needs to be generated is 100 data.
-Please produce in table form.
-Suggest a suitable column.
+You are a famous composer of children's songs.
+Please produce children's song lyrics.
+This song must have the theme of Love Indonesian Culture.
+Produce this song in Indonesia language.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/AI-Innovation/issues) for any improvements, suggestions or errors in the content.